 How Do I Treat Knee Pain After Hiking?

-Depending on the severity of your knee pain, there are different options.
-According to ArizonaPain.com, you can treat knee pain after hiking by:
+According to ArizonaPain.com, a medical center focused on the treatment of chronic pain, you can treat knee pain after hiking by:

 – Applying ice packs or alternating heat and ice throughout the day.

 – Treating mild inflammation with OTC meds for pain relief.